shanedunne/store_backend/README.md

 # Wearable Device Management System

-This Java console application provides a menu-driven program to manage different types of wearable devices (Smart Bands, Smart Watches, and Smart Glasses).
+This Java console application provides a menu-driven program to manage a wearable devices store.
 The main entry point for the application is the `Driver` class, which orchestrates user interaction through a series of menus and submenus.

 ## Features